marloVGulik/pokercoins-online/README.md

-The-Game
+PokerCoins online

-when using this code you agree to the license
+If you want to use the code, you automatically agree to the license